badconf/badconf/README.md

 Since 1997 I strongly believe in the power of sharing and collaboration.
 My open source philosophy drives me to share some of my personal work here on GitHub.
 But I'm not a professional developer :)

-Feel free to explore, clone, or fork my repositories.

-I'm not looking for collaboration!
+I'm not looking for contribution, except explicit mention for it.
+I just share what I write or code for my personal use.
+Feel free to fork.

 ---